-As new Head of Learning and Skills at the Heart of England Forest I’m committed to getting children and adults spending more time among the trees.
+As new Head of Learning and Skills at the Heart of England Forest, Elaine is committed to getting children and adults to spend time in the Forest.

 One in ten children and as many as one in four adults are reported to be suffering from mental health conditions.
 But the good news is the growing body of evidence that regular contact with the natural environment also has a positive impact on mental health in children and adults.
 Some evidence suggests that even living close to green space can make you happier.